tomrod/andana/_posts/2019-01-11-python-regression.md

 ## Setting up data

-The data source will be downloaded from the linked external site in a fixed-width format \(fwf\).
+The data source will be downloaded from the linked external site in a fixed-width format $$(fwf)$$.
 It consists of the following fields:

 1. mpg:           continuous
 2. cylinders:     multi-valued discrete